 NymphBuckskin

-The Buckskin is a simple but deadly nymph pattern that imitates a caddis larva.
+The Buckskin is a simple but effective nymph pattern that imitates a caddis larva.
 Its tan body made from stripped deer hide is what gives this fly its name and mimics the natural caddis larva coloration.

 Year Round